izzy-pin/n-news/README.md

 ### Clone

 - To copy this repo use
-  `git clone https://github.com/izzy-pin/news-rn.git` in the directory you want to clone the repo to.
+  `git clone https://github.com/izzy-pin/news-rn-back-end.git` in the directory you want to clone the repo to.
-- Navigate into the project folder with `cd news-rn`
+- Navigate into the project folder with `cd news-rn-back-end`

 ### Install dependencies